C3-PRO/c3-pro-ios-framework/README.md

 Subsequently, the contract can be “signed” with a FHIR _Patient_ resource and returned to your server, indicating consent.

 There are additional utilities for _encryption_, _geolocation_, _de-identification_ and _data queueing_ that go well with a research app.
+These are individual modules, meaning you can use only the parts you need.
+See below for what's included.

 #### Usage

-The iOS framework contains individual components, meaning you can use only the parts you need.
-See below for what's included.

 Taking a _pure Swift_ approach, you will not be able to use this framework with Objective-C alone.
 Instead, you can use Swift code in your app, using a [mix and match][mix-match] approach, to connect the C3-PRO components to the Objective-C bits in your app.

 See the [install instructions](Install.md), then use `C3PRO` in your code and start coding.
-Below is a short overview of the components, click the links to get more information about what the component can do for you.
-The [technical documentation][docs] is available as well.
-We also have a [sample app][] that demonstrates how some of the components can be used.
+We also have a [sample app][] that demonstrates how some of the modules can be used.

 ```swift
 import C3PRO